Part 3 in our series: How Investment Capital Can Enable Profitable Regenerative Agriculture

 Building Value in Your Asset Through Regeneration

 The premise of this article and this entire content series is to explore how different types of investment can drive profitable regenerative farming and grow regenerative food systems.
-Private equity investment in regenerative farmland assets enables scaling of regenerative acreage faster than might be otherwise possible without larger scale capital investments.
+Private equity or real asset investment in regenerative farmland enables scaling of regenerative acreage faster than might be otherwise possible without larger scale capital investments.
 In return, investment in the systems of practice used in regenerative farming can drive current farm income and regenerate the asset to ensure longer-term value.

 In part 1 of this series, Is Regenerative Agriculture Profitable?, we learned how regenerative production systems could lead to agronomic, environmental, consumer, and climate level benefits.
 We also learned that regenerative could lead to better profits than conventional systems, driven by opportunity to cut costs, access more premium pricing, and build systems resilience to weather and climate risks.
 In addition, there are increasing opportunities to generate income via carbon and ecosystems service payments to farmers.